The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Measurability of eccentricity using Bayesian inference

 where $\tilde{h}$ is the template signal, and $\tilde{h}_{\rm inj}$ is the simulated injected signal.
 The zero-noise realization accelerates the likelihood computation, improves upon the Fisher results by providing the shape of posteriors, and helps understand parameter degeneracies and detectability of certain effects (here eccentricity).

-For sampling, we use the parallel tempering Markov-chain Monte Carlo (MCMC) code \texttt{ptmcmc}.\footnote{https://github.com/JohnGBaker/ptmcmc} To further speed up the likelihood computation, we draw random samples from a multivariate Gaussian with the mean given by the injected parameters and standard deviations provided by the Fisher formalism in Section~\ref{Subsec:Fisher}.
+For sampling, we use the parallel tempering Markov-chain Monte Carlo (MCMC) code \textsc{ptmcmc}.\footnote{https://github.com/JohnGBaker/ptmcmc} To further speed up the likelihood computation, we draw random samples from a multivariate Gaussian with the mean given by the injected parameters and standard deviations provided by the Fisher formalism\footnote{Using a wider prior does not affect results as shown in Appendix~\ref{AppD}} in Section~\ref{Subsec:Fisher}.

-We primarily sample only the intrinsic parameters and set a high-frequency cutoff for the data at $f_{\rm ISCO}$ of the injected binary.\footnote{Using an earlier cutoff than the ISCO does not significantly affect the posteriors, as shown in Appendix~\ref{AppB}.} We show the posteriors for $M_z$, $q$, and $e_{1{\rm yr}}$ in Fig.~\ref{fig:MCMC} for injected binary parameters $10^5~\MSun$, $8.0$, and $0.01$.
+We primarily sample only the intrinsic parameters and set a high-frequency cutoff for the data at $f_{\rm ISCO}$ of the injected binary.\footnote{Using an earlier cutoff than the ISCO does not significantly affect the posteriors, as shown in Appendix~\ref{AppC}.} We show the posteriors for $M_z$, $q$, and $e_{1{\rm yr}}$ in Fig.~\ref{fig:MCMC} for injected binary parameters $10^5~\MSun$, $8.0$, and $0.01$.
 All parameters are well recovered, with the injected values being extremely close to the median of their respective posterior.
+The chirp mass parameter $\mathcal{M}\equiv M(q/(1+q)^2)^{3/5}$ is even better constrained to $24932.3377^{+0.0808}_{-0.0815}~\MSun$ as expected \citep[see, e.g.][]{Cutler1994} with the injected value being $24932.3365~\MSun$.
 Moreover, Bayesian errors are similar to the errors provided by the Fisher formalism, as expected due to the high SNR and a zero-noise realization.

 We also study the effect of including extrinsic parameters\footnote{We show the full posteriors in Fig.~\ref{fig:MCMC_all}.} (also given in Table \ref{table:parameters}) on the measurability of the eccentricity in Fig.~\ref{fig:Violin_ecc}.
 Here, we show the comparison of the posteriors of $e_{1{\rm yr}}$ in Eq.~\eqref{eq:parameters} for fixed $M_z=10^5~\MSun$ and $q=8.0$ between the cases when sampling only intrinsic parameters and when sampling over all parameters in Table~\ref{table:parameters}.
 Adding extrinsic parameters results in a slight broadening of eccentricity posteriors and a narrow shift in the peak.
 This is anticipated due to the increase in degrees of freedom, which do not contribute to the measurement of eccentricity.\footnote{Eccentricity is not expected to be correlated to the extrinsic parameters.} Unsurprisingly, the higher the eccentricity, the better the recovery of the injected value, i.e. the injected value is extremely close to the peak of the posterior.